 "Taking back the tap" means reclaiming a more economical, ecological, equitable, and healthy way to drink water.
 Drinking bottled water is bad for your pocket book, bad for the planet, and sometimes bad for people too.
 Due to advocacy by the Sustainability Committee, student groups and others, Lane has "Taken Back the Tap" and stopped selling bottled water at the cafeteria, bookstore and in vending machines.

-- Retrofit 88% of old bathroom faucets that used 1.0 to 2.2 gallons of water per minute with aerators that use 0.5 gallons per minute.
+- Retrofitting 88% of old bathroom faucets that used 1.0 to 2.2 gallons of water per minute with aerators that use 0.5 gallons per minute.
 These retrofits are saving the college 1,107,000 gallons of water and $2945 per year.

-- Created a Water Conservation Floor Plan book which lists all water using fixtures at Lane, flow rates for the fixtures, whether they have been retrofit to save water, and how much water they are saving.
+- Creating a Water Conservation Floor Plan book which lists all water using fixtures at Lane, flow rates for the fixtures, whether they have been retrofit to save water, and how much water they are saving.

-- Created spreadsheet for tracking water use.
+- Creating systems for tracking water use.

 Water Conservation in Buildings